paveljurca/quotes/index.md

 .

 If you don't want to spend your life in a kitchen, don't learn how to cook / Kim Kiyosaki

 .

+If you don't like where you are, move.
+You are not a tree / unknown

+.

+Intensity is overrated.
+Consistency is underrated / Shane Parrish

+.